instana/openapi/spec/descriptions/postCustomEventSpecification.md

-This endpoint creates or updates a Custom Event Specification.
+This endpoint creates a new Custom Event Specification.

 ## Mandatory Parameters:

-- **eventSpecificationId (Path Parameter):** A unique identifier for each custom event

 - **name:** Name for the custom event